Nuremberg day trip from Munich offers a day rich in history!

 Bayrischzell

 While Kufstein sits just over the border in Austria, less than twenty miles away on the German side is Bayrischzell.
-If you’re looking for an active day trip in the outdoors, Bayrischzell is the place to be.
-No matter what time of year it is there are activities you can enjoy.
+If you’re looking for an active Bavarian Alps day trip from Munich, Bayrischzell is the place to be.
+No matter what time of year it is, there are activities you can enjoy.
 In the warmer weather, you can partake in activities like hiking and mountain climbing.
-During the winter, there’s skiing, cross-country skiing, snow tubing, and more.
-And, of course, after all that activity you’ll need a place to rest, too.
+In the colder months, it’s the hot spot for hiking and skiing near Munich.
+And, of course, after all that activity, you’ll need a place to rest, too.
 Fear not!
 You’ll find plenty of cozy places to get some hearty local cuisine.

-Day Trips from Munich Reachable in Two or More Hours
+Day Trips from Munich Reachable in 2+ Hours from Munich

 Berchtesgaden

 Berchtesgaden is tucked deep in Bavaria: a puzzle-piece-shaped nook surrounded by Austria.
-The region is perfect for history buffs and active outdoor types.
+The region is ideal for history buffs and active outdoor types.

 For those looking to learn from the past, visit the Eagle’s Nest, Hitler’s one-time bunker.

 But it is also home to the Watzmann mountain peak of the Alps and the Königssee, a lake of water so clear and blue it seems like it’s from a fairy tale.
-But, if you don’t enjoy hiking instead take the short electric ferry ride down the Königssee, a picturesque lake of blue-green waters.
-One of the stops is a former royal hunting lodge and the St. Bartholomew pilgrimage church.
+But, if you don’t enjoy hiking, instead take the short electric ferry ride down the Königssee, a picturesque lake of blue-green waters.

 Neuschwanstein & Hohenschwangau

-Hohenschwangau was his childhood home while Neuschwanstein was his dream project.
+Hohenschwangau was his childhood home, while Neuschwanstein was his dream project.
 While the troubled and often eccentric king was found drowned before Neuschwanstein was completed, the castle is still an impressive draw for the curious.
 Because the castle is so world-famous, it tends to attract huge crowds and can be rather touristy.
 It simply can’t be avoided.
 But the sheer impressiveness and the views of the surrounding countryside made it worth the while.
 At least once.
+Tickets sell out months in advance; book your guided tour exactly 4–6 weeks before your visit.

 Zugspitze